-Summer 2025 Roller Ski Training
+Summer 2026 Roller Ski Training

 About the program

-experience, roller skiing and engaging in other ski-related activities during the summer will help you reach your goals as a Nordic skier.
+Do YOU want to work toward being the best Nordic skier you can be?
+Regardless of your age or experience, roller skiing and engaging in other ski-related activities during the summer will help you reach your goals as a Nordic skier.

 Train this summer with your Nordic teammates.
-Receive coaching not only from the team’s regular
+Receive coaching not only from the team’s regular coaching staff but also from successful program alumni.

-The ISD 196 Summer 2025 Nordic Ski/Roller Ski Training Program is intended to:
+The ISD 196 Summer 2026 Nordic Ski/Roller Ski Training Program >> is intended to:

-• Offer an opportunity for Junior Varsity skiers to develop the skills and conditioning needed to qualify for the Varsity team next year
+- Offer an opportunity for Junior Varsity skiers to develop the skills and conditioning needed to qualify for the Varsity team next year

-• Support our current Varsity skiers, including those taking part in other summer training programs, to further develop their skills with a focus on enhancing those aspects of skiing that will support them
+- Support our current Varsity skiers, including those taking part in other summer training programs, to further develop their skills with a focus on enhancing those aspects of skiing that will support them reaching their personal skiing goals

 Skiers of every ability and experience level are welcome.
 We aim to have at least three coaches at each practice session, so we can break into groups based on ability.

 This year, we will have both three-day and two-day options.
-Athletes are expected to have their own
+Athletes are expected to have their own equipment, but we will have roller ski rentals available to all who need them.

 When